vdeunzue/ComputerAI/README.md

 # ComputerAI
 A computer companion to get that feeling that you're in the future.

+Features: You can speak via microphone and get an answer with a voice of choice.
+A transcribed version is also displayed in the console.

 * Set up your Azure Recognition Service API key in Constants.SubscriptionKey
 * Set up your OpenAI API key in Constants.OpenAIApiKey
 * Set Personality in Constants.Personality